 YHVH's Presence, in the Light of Life ."
 Psalm 56:13

 The first of a series of articles entitled the Temple spoke of how the physical Temple of scripture has been translated to within or among those who comprise the Body of Yeshua.
 The last article of that series spoke of some of the challenges that lay before us.
 To be able to walk in Truth is to see how the words of the Torah have not been abolished but have been actively elevated into Spirit to still be valid today.
 Yeshua showed us how the Father's Words are to be elevated in Spirit - to lust in your heart is to have already committed adultery because you have allowed darkness to enter the Temple through your gateway; to hate a brother is to have already murdered because we open the door to allow darkness into our being.
 Did you murder someone today by hating them?
 Did you commit adultery today by lusting after another?
 If you did not, then, today, you are keeping those commandments.
 There are only eight others to approach with the same resolution given to these two.
 It's not complicated and they are not hard to do (1John 5:3 - quoting Deuteronomy 30:11).
 It is only in the absence of being faithful to His Words that keeps anyone from His Power - not your power, but His.
 John 1:12 tells us it is in receiving YHVH by trusting His Words that He grants us power - eksousia, the power of choice.
-To have actionable faith is to choose to BE faithful to His Words - and to be baptized in His Spirit as they were in Acts 2 and 10.
-Yeshua pointed to that event in Acts 1:8, "… and you shall receive power when ruach hakodesh (Hebrew for "the spirit of holiness") has come upon you" because YHVH's Spirit "…will bring to your remembrance all the Words I have spoken to you" (John 14:26).
+Yeshua said that YHVH's Spirit "…will bring to your remembrance all the Words I have spoken to you" (John 14:26).
+To have actionable faith is to choose to BE faithful to His Words - and to be baptized in the holiness of spirit as they were in Acts 2 and 10.
+Yeshua pointed to that event in Acts 1:8, "… and you shall receive power when ruach ha kodesh (reading right to left is Hebrew for the holiness of spirit) has come upon you" - AND WITH FIRE.
+It is the fire of life's tribulation that causes the impure to separate from the pure - not the other way around.
+Mixing motives for selfish gain, concerns for self-protection, preoccupation with selfish desires and moral "holidays" with the real salt only turns us into Salt Sea salt - salty, but useless in YHVH's Kingdom.

 Part One: Establishing the Signet,